Long Term Accommodation Plan 2016-2021

 - Our Lady of Mount Carmel Catholic Elementary School, Niagara Falls for the Saint Michael Family of Schools;

-- Our Lady of Fatima Catholic Elementary School, St. Catharines for the Saint Francis, Denis Morris and Holy Cross Family of Schools;
+- Our Lady of Fatima Catholic Elementary School, St. Catharines for the Saint Francis, Denis Morris and Holy Cross Families of Schools;

-- Holy Name, Welland for the Notre Dame College Family of Schools.
+- Alexander Kuska, Welland for the Notre Dame College Family of Schools.

-The French Immersion Program impacts the use of school facilities and was considered in the development of the Long Term Accommodation Plan.
-As the program matures, consideration must be given to the ability of the existing sites to absorb the additional enrollment and the need to potentially move to new locations.
+The French Immersion Program impacts the use of school facilities and was considered in the development of the Long-Term Accommodation Plan.
+As the program matures, consideration must be given to the ability of the existing sites to absorb the additional enrollment and the potential need to move to new locations.

-The Niagara Catholic District School Board Long Term Accommodation Plan 2016-2021 recommends that the French Immersion program for the following school communities:
+As recommended by the Niagara Catholic District School Board Long Term Accommodation Plan 2016-2021, the following French Immersion program reviews were completed:

 Partnerships